b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 **Shell Concept and Implementation**

+Pouzin (2000), references Pouzin (1965a) and Pouzin (1965b).

+**Readings**

+Pouzin, Louis (2000).
+'The Origin of the Shell'.
+Note:  "Posted to feb_wwide 25 Nov 2000".
+Source: https://multicians.org/shell.html (accessed: Friday February 9, 2024)

-Pouzin, Louis (1965).
+Pouzin, Louis (1965a).
 'The SHELL: A Global Tool for Calling and Chaining Procedures in the System'.
 This title is the subject line in a document on Massachusetts Institute of Technology (MIT) Project MAC, letterhead, stating that it is "...Section IV of the Design Notebook...", with a distribution list, somewhat like a memo, dated: April 2, 1965.
 Source: https://people.csail.mit.edu/saltzer/Multics/Multics-Documents/MDN/MDN-4.pdf (accessed: Friday February 9, 2024)

-Pouzin, Louis (1965).
+Pouzin, Louis (1965b).
 'RUNCOM - A Macro-Procedure Processor for the 636 System'.
 This title is the subject line in a document with the heading: "Design Notebook - Section V", dated: April 4, 1965.
 Source: https://people.csail.mit.edu/saltzer/Multics/Multics-Documents/MDN/MDN-5.pdf (accessed: Friday February 9, 2024)

 **Rise of Prominent Shells (1970s - 1980s):**